 Beasley was a two-year starter at Kansas State, compiling a 132.7 pass efficiency rating in 2000, the top mark in school history to that point.
 He threw for over 30 touchdowns in his career and finished with 4,642 career passing yards.
 He holds the school record for most yards per completion for a game (23.9), season (20.1) and career (17.9) while also compiling a 21-4 record in two seasons as the Wildcat starting quarterback.

 He led K-State to a Big 12 Championship Game appearance against Oklahoma as a senior, and led the Wildcats to a win over Nebraska that same season by throwing a game-winning 12-yard scoring strike in the game’s final three minutes.

-Beasley married his wife, Amanda, in July 2014 and has a son, Tanner.
+Beasley married his wife, Amanda, in July 2014 and has a son, Tanner, and a daughter, Olivia.

 SCOTT CAREY | Assistant Football Coach (OL/Co-Offensive Coord.)

-When the 2018 football season begins, Tarleton alumnus Scott Carey will return to the sideline of Tarleton Football after being named the new co-offensive coordinator and offensive line coach.
+When the 2019 football season begins, Tarleton alumnus Scott Carey will begin his second season with Tarleton Football as the co-offensive coordinator and offensive line coach.